Serpent Mound, Adams County, Ohio, USASerpent Mound, Adams County, Ohio, USA

 White Horse of Uffington, England ©Shannon DoreyWhite Horse of Uffington, England ©Shannon Dorey

-The people who built the Serpent and Lizard Mounds of Ohio believed in the same religion as those who built the White Horse of Uffington, Dragon Hill and other chalk mounds in England.
-The religion that these two groups believed in was the same religion that was known to the Dogon people of Africa.
+My research indicates that the people who built the Serpent and Lizard Mounds of Ohio had the same beliefs as those who built the White Horse of Uffington, Dragon Hill and other chalk mounds in England.
+The ancient religion that these two groups practised was associated with the alien Nummo and was the same religion known to the Dogon people of Mali, Africa.
 It is through the Dogon religion that we can connect these two groups of people.

 The Dogon elder Ogotemmêli described the alien Nummo as being serpents with fish tails.
 They were primarily aquatic beings but they were amphibians and when they walked on land, they moved like serpents.
 They were described as standing on their fish and serpent like tails.Dorey, The Nummo p.
 199 In other instances, he described them as being like lizards.